Monteiros/Bitnami-Oracle-VM/README.md

 # CNAME record
 www @

-# Generate a Free SSL certificate and force redirection from HTTP to HTTPS, www to non-www
+# Generate a Free SSL certificate, cron job renew and force redirection from HTTP to HTTPS, www to non-www

     sudo /opt/wordpress-6.1-0/bncert-tool

-### That's all folks.
-Now go to an audio streamer, listen to:
+## That's all folks.
+Now go to an audio streamer and search for:
 ### *Can't Take My Eyes Off You*
 ### and sing along:
 # You're just too good to be true ...